richard-sistern/100days/devops-log.md

 ## Day 25: 24th June 2021

-- Attended a NorDev talk[Refactoring Is Not Just Clickbait](https://youtu.be/SdTzx0R6JIs) by Kevlin Henney
+- Attended a NorDev talk [Refactoring Is Not Just Clickbait](https://youtu.be/SdTzx0R6JIs) by Kevlin Henney

 ## Day 26: 25th June 2021